bkager/Tiny-node-cookbook/informational-node-vs-browser.md

 -Stuff only in the browser
 -Stuff only in Node

-Programming languages need a _runtime environment_, the software and hardware that read and interpret code and translate it into binary code that a computer can execute.
-A runtime environment will include things like the JavaScript engine, a section of memory for storing variables, the call stack, the event loop, and so on.
-(If you're not familiar with these concepts, don't worry about it for right now--the point is just that it's stuff you need to actually run the code you write.)
+All programming languages need a runtime environment.
+The runtime environment is the collection of software and hardware that reads and interprets code in a particular language and translates it into binary code that a computer can actually execute.
+A JavaScript runtime environment will include things like the JavaScript engine, a section of memory for storing variables, the call stack, the event loop, and so on.
+(If you're not familiar with these concepts, don't worry about it for right now--the point is just that these are things you need to actually run the code you write.)

 Runtime environments can do more than just execute code written in the basic syntax of the programming language.
-They can also provide code that extends
+They can also provide code that extends the